Drawing

 Control panel of the Pen tool

-1 - Draw a path.
+1 - Pen tool to draw a path.
 In this mode, you add anchor points to create a new path.

 2 - Add an anchor point to an existing path.
 Click on the path with this tool.